 Where we request information from you we will collect the information set out in the relevant forms or pages, or as explained to you over the telephone.
 You may choose to provide additional information to us when you contact us or otherwise interact with us or provide information to a third party to be referred to us.
-We record calls for monitoring and training purposes and store customer feedback and information on our customer information databases.
+We record calls for monitoring, training and analysis purposes and store customer feedback and information on our customer information databases.

 We, or the companies which work on our behalf, collect certain related data of visitors to our websites automatically including what pages you have viewed, for how long and your website journey.